erizov/Professor/semester_4/lecture_19_distributed_patterns/consistent_hashing/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A reusable solution to a commonly occurring problem in software design.
-Solves problems like code organization, maintainability, and design consistency.
+Addresses code organization, maintainability, and design consistency.
 Example: Using Factory pattern to create different types of payment processors without exposing creation logic.
-Works by providing proven design structures that address specific design problems in object-oriented programming.
+Operates by providing proven design structures that address specific design problems in object-oriented programming.

 **Key Characteristics:**
 - **Time Complexity**: Varies